Adventure Dad

 Adventure Dad 〰️ Husband to Terrific Wife 〰️ Extreme Distance Endurance Cyclist 〰️ Entry-level Mountaineer 〰️ ADHD Awareness Ambassador 〰️

 Life could have been simpler if I hadn’t challenged my fears, explored other possibilities, or questioned the voices of doubt, even my own.
 But easy was never the goal.
+I’ve never let the world shake my idealism.
+No matter how impossible or impractical others thought my dreams were, I held onto them.
+My achievements may seem unusual, but that’s exactly what I aimed for.
+While I’ve realized nearly all my dreams—except cycling around the world—it hasn’t been easy.
+With this website, I intent to share my experience.

 In my 20s, I left home with just $195, a single bag, and a one-way ticket, embarking on an uncertain but transformative journey.
 Since then, I’ve traveled to 43 countries and with KPMG, Deloitte, and Accenture led ERP, IT, Cloud, and Digital transformation programs across the globe, including Brazil, Hong Kong, China, Australia, and Japan, where I now reside in Yokohama with my spouse, Naoko, and our son, Haruki-Anthony.